FinweLtd/orion360-sdk-pro-hello-android/README.md

 Writing Java code
 -----------------

-In Android Studio's Project view, expand java > [package name] and double click MainActivity.
+In Android Studio's Project view, expand java > fi.finwe.orion360.sdk.pro.hello and double click MainActivity.

 By default, the MainActivity class extends Activity class.
-Change it to SimpleOrionActivity instead, and press ALT+ENTER when Android Studio suggests to import the missing class (fi.finwe.orion360.SimpleOrionActivity).
+Change it to SimpleOrionActivity instead, and press ALT+ENTER when Android Studio suggests to import the missing class (fi.finwe.orion360.sdk.pro.SimpleOrionActivity).
 SimpleOrionActivity is a helper class that creates all necessary Orion objects and binds them together to form a simple player configuration.

 ```java
 public class MainActivity extends SimpleOrionActivity {